-- Good coverage of perennial grasses dominated by those species considered to be 3P grasses for that land type; organic ground cover greater than 50% at the end of the dry season.
-Most land types in good condition will have at least 50% and often above 70% ground cover. - Few weeds and no significant infestations. - Good soil condition: no erosion, good surface condition. - No sign, or only early signs, of woodland thickening.
+- Good coverage of perennial grasses dominated by those species considered to be 3P grasses for that land type; organic ground cover greater than 50% at the end of the dry season. - Few weeds and no significant infestations - Good soil condition, no erosion and good soil surface condition - No sign or only early signs of woodland thickening

-Land in this condition is associated with minimal run-off and high infiltration rates.
-When there is run-off after large rainfall events, run-off generally has a low concentration of sediment.
+Land in 'A' condition is associated with minimal runoff and high infiltration rates.
+Any runoff after large rainfall events generally has low concentrations of sediment.